jadounrahul/kartsnms/doc/Support/Configuration.md

 # Configuration Docs

-LibreNMS configuration is a set of key values.
+KartsNMS configuration is a set of key values.

 The config is stored in two places:
 Database: This applies to all pollers and can be set with either `lnms config:set` or in the Web UI.
 Database config takes precedence over config.php. config.php: This applies to the local poller only.
 Configs set here will be disabled in the Web UI to prevent unexpected behaviour.

-The LibreNMS uses dot notation for config items:
+The KartsNMS uses dot notation for config items:

 | Database | config.php |
 | -------- | ---------- |